ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 responsible for storing any data for which they advertise flow control credit if that data cannot be immediately forwarded to the next hop.

-In practice, an intermediary that translates flow control signals between simlar WebTransport protocols, such as between two HTTP/2 connections, can often simply reexpress the same limits received on one connection directly on the other connection.
+In practice, an intermediary that translates flow control signals between similar WebTransport protocols, such as between two HTTP/2 connections, can often simply reexpress the same limits received on one connection directly on the other connection.

 An intermediary that does not want to be responsible for storing data that cannot be immediately sent on its translated connection would ensure that it